steadylearner/blog/posts/Rust/How to deploy Rust Web App.md

 It explains that there are development, staging and production environment and will be similar in other web frameworks.

-For we are dealing with prodcution files and ready to deploy it to the web, only care for production part.
+For we are dealing with production files and ready to deploy it to the web, only care for production part.

 When you use [Rocket], it already has its own default configuration and you would not need to edit that much.

-Read [its documenation] and find those parts in description will be used in **systemd service** later.
+Read its documentation and find those parts in description will be used in **systemd service** later.

-If you want to learn more about what **servie** mean here, you may refer to
+If you want to learn more about what **service** mean here, you may refer to

 "A service unit describes how to manage a service or application on the server.
 This will include how to start or stop the service, under which circumstances it should be automatically started, and the dependency and ordering information for related software"